Uncovering the Ancient and Avant-Garde in Bradenton

 The South Florida Museum, also in downtown Bradenton, focuses on arts of another kind.
 Here, exhibits span Florida's natural and cultural history from the Pleistocene epoch to the present through displays of fossils, artifacts and life-sized dioramas.

-Wandering around the other galleries, I nearly give myself a heart attack by stumbling onto the 19-foot-tall mastodon skeleton, a cast of the largest mastodon ever discovered in North America.
+Wandering around the other galleries, you'll discover a 19-foot-tall mastodon skeleton, a cast of the largest mastodon ever discovered in North America.

 Architecture: Preserving the Past